-Flow-mediated dilation (FMD), an indicator of endothelial function that measures endothelial-dependent vasodilation, predicts CVD events in CKD.9 Nitroglycerin-mediated dilation assesses endothelial-independent vasodilation which reflects vascular smooth muscle cell (SMC) function in response to an exogenous nitric oxide (NO) source.
+Flow-mediated dilation (FMD), an indicator of endothelial function that measures endothelial-dependent vasodilation, predicts CVD events in CKD.9 Nitroglycerin-mediated dilation (NMD) assesses endothelial-independent vasodilation which reflects vascular smooth muscle cell (SMC) function in response to an exogenous nitric oxide (NO) source.
 Pulse wave velocity (PWV) and aortic augmentation index (AIx) evaluate arterial stiffness.
 PWV is an independent predictor of CVD and mortality.9 Left atrial volume indexed to body surface area (LAVi) is a sensitive indicator of diastolic dysfunction.10 Patients with increased LAVi have a higher risk for CVD events.10 Left ventricular mass index (LVMI) and ejection fraction (EF) are also important markers.
 The impact of vitamin D on surrogate markers of these abnormalities in CKD have been investigated in both observational and interventional studies, including randomised controlled trials.

 Vitamin D Supplementation and Endothelial Dysfunction

 Table 1 summarises findings from RCTs investigating the impact of vitamin D supplementation on cardiovascular structure and function.
-The effect of vitamin D on improving endothelial dysfunction remain contradictory.
+The effect of vitamin D on improving endothelial dysfunction remains contradictory.
 Kumar et al. provides strong evidence that the correction of vitamin D deficiency improves FMD in pre-dialysis CKD patients.9 These findings agree with results from the PENNY trial, where 12-week paricalcitol supplementation improved FMD in CKD stage 3-4.11 However, unlike the study by Kumar and colleagues, improvements in NMD did not occur in the PENNY trial.
 Kumar et al. only recruited those with true vitamin D deficiency, which could explain the most impressive effects seen.
 In contrast, Thethi et al. did not demonstrate any improvements in both FMD and NMD with paricalcitol supplementation.12 However, this trial recruited diabetic CKD patients only, whereas there was a limited number of diabetics in the PENNY trial and Kumar’s group excluded diabetics entirely.
 The study by Kendrick and colleagues was also negative but they found no difference in the response of vitamin D on FMD by diabetes status.13 Considering this, it is unclear if the effect of vitamin D supplementation varies by diabetes status.
 The authors discussed that their negative findings may be due to insufficient doses of D3 and calcitriol, as optimal doses for CKD patients are unknown.13

 Vitamin D Supplementation and Vascular Stiffness

 Kumar’s group also demonstrated that D3 therapy improves PWV (Table 1).9 This is concordant with the study by Levin et al., where calcifediol supplementation improved PWV.14 However, PWV remain unchanged in the group receiving calcitriol in the latter study.
-Those who achieved the highest serum levels of vitamin D following supplementation had the greatest improvement in PWV.
-Indeed, 25(OH)D levels increased greatly in the calcifediol group but actually decreased in the calcitriol group, which may explain the non-improvement in the calcitriol group (Table 1).
+Generally, those who achieved the highest serum levels of vitamin D following supplementation had the greatest improvement in PWV.
 Mose et al. investigated the impact of D3 supplementation on cardiac function in dialysis patients.15 However, their study was only powered to detect a difference in plasma brain natriuretic peptide (BNP) levels.
 The authors could not exclude that a larger sample size could reveal differences in other measures assessed, including PWV, AIx, LVMI, and EF.
 Similarly, Marckmann et al. did not demonstrate improvements in PWV or AIx with D3 administration.5 They too discussed that their study population was small and that their short intervention period of 8 weeks may not be enough to show improvements in the markers measured.5

 Vitamin D Supplementation and Cardiac Structure and Function